Tsedtopia/Kickstarter-Analysis/README.md

 ## Motivation: As a producer I'm always looking for quantitative and qualitative data to support the work that we do.
 Sometimes those who are uber passionate about their creative work may be blind sighted when it comes to the grunt work of analyzing the data and monetizing their work.

-### Purpose: This project is intended to provide guidance to producers looking to launch a successful Kickstarter Campaign and fully realize their financial goals as they look for donors to complete their project.
+### Purpose: This project is intended to provide guidance and trends to producers looking to launch a successful and competitive Kickstarter Campaign so they may fully realize their financial goals as they look for donors to complete their project.

 ## Analysis and Challenges: With all analysis there lies the challenge of grasping the whole story.
 This is no different.
 The data is based on the requesting client who is looking to launch a Kickstarter campaign to produce a play.
 Her requirements include analyzing theatre and plays in the U.S. and Great Britian.
 This data can certainly be built upon for other desired categories.